RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

         'Accord de Libre-échange Nord-Américain']}],
     'cioc': 'USA'}

-For example timezones is a top level key, which produces a list of the valid timezones in the USA.
+For example, timezones is a top level key, which produces a list of the valid timezones in the USA.

 .. code:: python3